DeeMetuso/python/README.md

 ['apple', 'banana', 'mango', ['kiwi', 'pear']] #A nested list list = ['child', 1, 3.14] # A list with mixed data types

+#Regular Expressions

+Activity 1:
+Write a program that removes all numbers (except 5) that appear in a string.
+The string = JGDN8923487854t6fnjhasfu555335udvb

+import re
+string = "JGDN8923487854t6fnjhasfu555335udvb"
+updated_string = re.sub(r"[5]+", "", string)
+print(updated_string)

+Output:
+JGDN892348784t6fnjhasfu33udvb #All the digits = 5 have been removed

+Activity 2:
+Write a program that prompts a user to enter a cell phone number in a certain format: +2778-123-4567 The number must start with "+27" (standard South-African number).
+A message must be printed indicating if the number is in the correct format.
+An error message must be printed if the wrong country code is entered or the number is in an incorrect format

+import re
+print("Enter a cell number:")
+cell_num = input()

+cell_num_pattern = re.match(r"^\+27\d{2}[-]\d{3}[-]\d{4}$", cell_num)

+if cell_num_pattern:
+    print("Valid phone number")
+else:
+    print("Invalid phone number")

 The index operator ([])is used to retrieve an element from a list.
 Indexing begins at 0.
 Any attempt to access indices outside of this range will trigger an IndexError.